NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

     // let targetRelId be of type recId

     /*
-        Search the relation RELCAT(relId RELCAT_RELID,which is equal to 0) for attribute value attribute "RelName" = relNameAsAttribute using search() of Block Access Layer with OP = EQ and flagValidAttrName = True Let the return value of search be retVal
+        Search the relation RELCAT(relId RELCAT_RELID,which is equal to 0) for attribute value attribute "RelName" = relNameAsAttribute using search() of Block Access Layer with OP = EQ
+        Let the return value of search be retVal
+        // Reset the searchIndex  using search() of Block Access Layer with OP = RST and
         Hint: retVal = BlockAccess::search(RELCAT_RELID, relCatSearchResultRecord, "RelName",
-                                        relNameAsAttribute, EQ, true);
+                                        relNameAsAttribute, EQ);
     */

     // if retVal == SUCCESS (i.e relation with relation name as relName already exists)